Rachel Kitchens | Contemplative chaos and the art of becoming a spiritual director while raising a family.

 In my own personal prayer practice, I've felt the freedom now to move from prayer with words to absolute wordless, silent prayer with God where my internal heart gazes at God and God gazes at me.
 It is absolute bliss.
 A whole different world opens up!
 It is like opening the wardrobe door and stepping into Narnia.
 It is very real for me.

-spiritual director, retreat facilitator and workshop facilitator for the SGM Spiritual Directors Formation Programme.
+Rachel Kitchens is a spiritual director, retreat facilitator and workshop facilitator for the SGM Spiritual Directors Formation Programme.